Anushka-Nirmal/Bite-VIT/README.md

 # Bite-VIT
-this project is designed for the canteen of the VIT, Pune
+This project is designed for the canteen of the VIT, Pune